jmcphers/k5hoa/content/post/special-assessment-meeting.md

 <hr />

-*If you would like to allow a proxy to vote on your behalf, please download and sign the [2017 Special Assessment Proxy Ballot form](/pdf/2017-KG5-Special-Assessment-Proxy.pdf), and have your proxy take it with them to the meeting.*
+*If you would like to allow a proxy to vote on your behalf, please download and sign the [2017 Special Assessment Proxy Ballot form](/pdf/2017-KG5-Special-Assessment-Proxy.pdf).*